Chocolate toxicity calculator – quick reference in case of emergency

 Hyperactivity after eating chocolate is not a “sugar high” but a dangerous symptom

-A dog that has eaten any amount of chocolate and goes into fits of higher than usual activity may be suffering from early symptoms of the theobromine toxicity build-up.
+A dog that has eaten any amount of chocolate and goes into fits of higher-than-usual activity may be suffering from early symptoms of the theobromine toxicity build-up.

 Symptoms of chocolate toxicity in your dog